oracle/mysql-operator/README.md

 The MySQL Operator provides the following core features:

-- Create and delete highly available MySQL clusters in Kubernetes with minimal effort
+- Create and delete highly available MySQL InnoDB clusters in Kubernetes with minimal effort
 - Automate database backups, failure detection, and recovery
 - Schedule automated backups as part of a cluster definition
 - Create "on-demand" backups.